ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

     },
     "dataEvent": false,

+    // id is optional - use it to correlate events within your service "id": "916faca9-4644-41ce-9e7c-b40a04738a16",

-    // Unique ID that is used to correlate events across multiple services "correlationId": "xxxxxxxxxxxxxx"
+    // Unique ID that is used to correlate events across multiple services in IBM Cloud "correlationId": "xxxxxxxxxxxxxx"

 }